shaik1002/biggitlabbomb/doc/user/project/service_desk/configure.md

 For an overview, see [a short showcase video](https://youtu.be/_moD5U3xcQs).
 <!-- Video published on 2023-09-12 -->

-This feature is in [beta](../../../policy/experiment-beta-support.md#beta).
+This feature is in [Beta](../../../policy/experiment-beta-support.md#beta).
-A beta feature is not production-ready, but is unlikely to change drastically before it's released.
-We encourage users to try beta features and provide feedback in [the feedback issue](https://gitlab.com/gitlab-org/gitlab/-/issues/416637).
+A Beta feature is not production-ready, but is unlikely to change drastically before it's released.
+We encourage users to try Beta features and provide feedback in [the feedback issue](https://gitlab.com/gitlab-org/gitlab/-/issues/416637).

 ### Prerequisites